Lake Tahoe Elopement Guide

 Lake Tahoe Elopement Package Pricing:

-- 4 hours – 1.5 days of elopement coverage in Lake Tahoe and the surrounding area
+- 4 hours – 1.5 days of elopement coverage anywhere in California

-- Travel fees to anywhere in California and Lake Tahoe already included
+- Travel fees to anywhere in California are already included

-It costs $60-$100 to get married in Lake Tahoe.
+It costs $60-$100 to elope in Lake Tahoe.
 All you need is a marriage license from California or Nevada, both of which vary from $60-$100.

 You can get married anywhere in Lake Tahoe.
 A few places you can get married include Emerald Bay State Park, California Northstar, Sierra-at-Tahoe, and Sand Harbor.